Core values and Code of Conduct

 Audit findings are documented in reports that are reviewed for quality and adherence to established procedures.

-All stakeholders can comment on the Sustainable Agriculture Network (SAN) standards and criteria for sustainable agriculture at any time, as well as provide feedback on draft versions of updated criteria during public consultation periods.
+All stakeholders can comment on the Rainforest Alliance Sustainable Agriculture Standard at any time, as well as provide feedback on draft versions of updated criteria during public consultation periods.
 The public consultation process includes outreach to stakeholders via local workshops or to stakeholders who are contacted directly with a request to provide comments.

 To help ensure that Rainforest Alliance, Inc. (the “Rainforest Alliance”) complies with the highest standards of financial reporting and lawful and ethical behavior, the Board of Directors of the Rainforest Alliance (the “Board”) has established the following procedures for the reporting of illegal or unethical conduct in connection with the Rainforest Alliance’s finances, corporate policies, or other aspects of its operations, and the retention and treatment of such complaints, including confidential, anonymous submissions received from directors, officers, employees, and volunteers who provide substantial services to the Rainforest Alliance (who are referred to in this policy as “volunteers”).
 The General Counsel of the Rainforest Alliance (the “General Counsel”) is hereby designated to administer this policy.
 This policy must be distributed to all directors, officers, employees, and volunteers of the Rainforest Alliance.